-&lt;sup>29 The Religious Freedom Restoration Act: Hearing Before the Senate Committee on the Judiciary on S. 2969, A Bill to Protect the Free Exercise of Religion 2 (statement of Sen. Kennedy).
+31 The Religious Freedom Restoration Act: Hearing Before the Senate Committee on the Judiciary on S. 2969, A Bill to Protect the Free Exercise of Religion 2 (statement of Sen. Kennedy).

-&lt;sup>30 42 U.S.C. § 2000bb(a)(5) ("the compelling interest test as set forth in prior Federal court rulings is a workable test for striking sensible balances between religious liberty and competing prior governmental interests") (emphasis supplied).
+32 42 U.S.C. § 2000bb(a)(5) ("the compelling interest test as set forth in prior Federal court rulings is a workable test for striking sensible balances between religious liberty and competing prior governmental interests") (emphasis supplied).

-&lt;sup>31 546 U.S. at 439 (emphasis supplied).
-See also id. ("Congress . . . legislated 'the compelling interest test' as the means for the courts to 'strik[e] sensible balances between religious liberty and competing prior governmental interests.") (emphasis supplied).
+33 546 U.S. at 439 (emphasis supplied).
+See also id. ("Congress...legislated 'the compelling interest test' as the means for the courts to 'strik[e] sensible balances between religious liberty and competing prior governmental interests.") (emphasis supplied).

-&lt;sup>32 Laycock, supra note 17, at 151-52.
+34 Laycock, supra note 19, at 151-52.